-We have created which allows landlords to instantly retrieve the EPC rating on their buy to let property.
+We have created a tool which allows landlords to instantly retrieve the EPC rating on their buy to let property.
 This can be found on the homepage of our website.

 What is an EPC?